Renault Arkana - Engines, performance and drive

 If you try to launch the Arkana, to join a dual-carriageway or motorway, for instance, the electric motor provides a decent amount of initial shove to get you off the line, before quickly throwing in the towel.
 At that point, the petrol engine roars into life, barely producing enough power in the process for the 1.4-tonne Arkana to get out of its own way – as evidenced by the 10.8-second 0-62mph time.

 Hard acceleration also causes the revs to soar, but with no paddles on the steering wheel to demand the transmission make a gear change, you’re stuck listening to the drone of the engine as you gain speed at a frustratingly slow rate.

 In this review

-- 1Renault Arkana reviewThe new Renault Arkana is a stylish-looking coupe-SUV, but the French manufacturer’s other SUVs outshine it
+- 1Renault Arkana reviewThe Renault Arkana is a coupe-SUV, but it lacks much substance to go with that style

-- 3MPG, CO2 and running costsHybrid model offers low running costs, but the Arkana is a pricey car to buy
+- 3MPG, CO2 and running costsEfficient E-Tech hybrid powertrain offers low running costs, and insurance shouldn’t break the bank either

 - 5Practicality, comfort and boot spaceThe Renault Arkana has a roomy interior and a big boot, so it’s more practical than it looks

 - 6Reliability and safetySafety kit is very good, but Renault failed to impress owners in our most recent Driver Power survey